 - Unlimited access to the music library.

 - You can use a song in any type of video and as many videos as you want

-- Any song you download is yours to use forever, even if your license expires.
+- Any project that features a song you downloaded as a subscriber is covered forever, even if your license expires.